-When it comes to troubleshooting the most complicated critical power equipment, the LionHeart team calls on team member, Rob Plane.
+When it comes to troubleshooting the most complicated critical power equipment, the LionHeart team calls on team member, Rob.
 Rob’s ability to problem solve is truly one of a kind in this industry.
 His hard work and dedication, along with detailed knowledge of electrical systems is second to none.

 Along with his hard work and dedication, Rob is a gifted instructor.
 He teaches a variety of classes at LionHeart to help Apprentices, Journeymen and Office personnel alike get in-depth knowledge of the power generation industry.
 Rob will often look at problems from several different angles to find the best solution.
 Rob truly represents the best LionHeart has to offer.

-Get to know LionHeart’s Field Service Engineer (FSE), Rob Plane.
+Get to know LionHeart’s Field Service Engineer (FSE), Rob.

 What did you do early on that helped you move to the power generation field?

 I started working at my neighbor’s farm at age 15.
 My duties ranged from milking cow, working on machines, and field work.
 With that, I maintained and performed repairs on farm equipment such as grain handling equipment, tractors, trucks and combines.
 That experience still helps me today.